 For as long as I can remember, my path had always been toward being a doctor.
 It was such an honored profession and my family always encouraged dreaming big and putting the whole of your effort into it.
 The question then became what type of doctor should I become?
 I had always imagined medicine, however, when I imagined that path and where it would take me, it just didn’t feel right.
 Instead, and of great surprise to my family, I decided to go to dental school.
 It has been one of the great decisions of my life.

 Again, staying close to home, I enrolled in the dental program at the University of Tennessee Health Science Center.
 I loved the clinical aspects of dental school and the art involved with hand skills.
 As I matured clinically, I began to gravitate towards orthodontics as a specialty.
 There are few other professions where you can make such a dramatic change to someone’s life.
 With orthodontic treatment, you can change the way people are seen and, more importantly, the way people see themselves.
 The work of an orthodontist lives on through life’s most joyous moments, in laughter, in a smile.
 It is a gift to provide such a service.

 After graduation from dental school, I moved to Henderson, Nevada to become an intern at the orthodontic program of Roseman University of Health Sciences.
 I went on to join the Advanced Education in Orthodontics and Dentofacial Orthopedics program the following year and simultaneously pursued my MBA.

-After graduation, I moved to Goodyear, Arizona.
-It has been an incredible life here with my wife, Annie, and two dogs, Shenanigans and Griswold.
+After graduation, I moved to Goodyear, Arizona, and now live in Surprise.
+It has been an incredible life here with my wife, Annie, and our two girls, Claire and Emma.
 I am blessed to have a profession that has given me so much and that is so personally fulfilling.
 Orthodontics builds lasting relationships, shapes personalities, and changes lives for the better.
 It’s hard to imagine a better life.